How can I link my Google Play account without sharing my private credentials?

 - Select Invite new user at the top of the page.

-- Give the sub-user and email that isn't your main email but you have access to.
-If you don't have a separate email you can use your own email with a
+- Give the sub-user and email that isn't your main email but you have access to, or your pre-generated Sync+ address.
+If you don't have access to another email click here.

 - Set Access expiry date to Never.